EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Deploying-domain-controllers.md

 ### Task 4: Demote the old domain controller

-*Note:*: If you receive any error message while demoting the domain controller, continue with the next exercise.
-You may revisit this task and the next task after some time (1 hour at least).
+*Note:*: If you receive any error message while demoting the domain controller, skip this task and the rest of the lab for now.
+You may revisit this lab after some time.
 In most cases, the error will be resolved.

 #### Desktop experience